Loans Canada Mortgages review

 - Commercial mortgage.
 Lock in the funds you need to purchase a property or secure a commercial site for your business.

 - Reverse mortgage.
 Tap into the equity in your home to get an income paid out to you once you retire.

 What makes Loans Canada unique?Loans Canada is unique because it offers a user-friendly platform to help you compare your mortgage options.
 It also allows you to connect with mortgage brokers in your area to negotiate the terms of your home loan.
 All you need to do to start the process is input your postal code and some personal information.

 You’ll also get very low rates from some mortgage providers depending on certain factors such as your credit score and how much you want to borrow.
-These rates can start from as low as 1.75% if you have excellent credit.
+The rates can start lower if you have excellent credit.
 Borrowers with bad credit are also encouraged to apply, but they will typically have to pay higher rates.

 Do I qualify for Loans Canada Mortgages?